FelipeRT98/YouTube-Date-Highlighter/README.md

 ## Usage instructions

 1. Download the compressed file from the latest release and extract it
-2. Drag and drop the .crx file into the extension page of your browser.
+2. Go to the extension page of your browser
+3. Enable Developer mode
+4. Click "Load unpacked" and select the folder you extracted
-3. Refresh YouTube (CTRL + SHIFT + R)
+5. Refresh YouTube (CTRL + SHIFT + R)

 ## Build